 Typography for the win

-Then, CSS had evolved to the point in where you could import and use any font that you could make cross browser friendly.
+Then, CSS had evolved to the point where you could import and use any font that you could make cross-browser friendly.
 That was the big caveat for a while.
 The really nice fonts were expensive.
 Shout out to Type Kit and Google Fonts for changing that.
-Kind of like a new technology, prices dip and usage goes up.
+Kind of like new technology, prices dip, and usage goes up.
 Goodbye Arial based websites.

 As the web continues to evolve, so do the tools developers and designers have for bringing web typography to life.
 In 2015, more designers and developers will take advantage of typography (hopefully).
 It is such a powerful tool when used correctly.
 An example of some good typography would be a site like http://www.paul-rand.com/

 We have plenty of posts on here about mobile.
 A while back, mobile used to be the exception, not the rule.
 Now it is the rule, not the exception.
 Anyone who isn’t designing and developing with mobile in mind is missing the boat so far that the project is likely to fail at some level.

 Responsive continues to dominate.
 Since 2013 responsive design has solidified itself as the gold standard for development practices.
 You can definitely see this by looking at the “out of the box” theme and template for WordPress and Joomla!.
 Some sites choose to use a specific mobile site, and while that is fine, it hasn’t seen the rise in popularity that responsive design has.

 Do you need more influence on this?
 According to Spectrum Futures, one billion people will use mobile as their only form of Internet access in 2015.

 Do you need to be conveying rapid-fire content in concise bursts?
 Why not?
 “Card” style layouts do this and do it effectively.
 Cards allow online visitors to get an immediate peek at the news, services, products, and more.